Lukisan: Alex de Andreis,Pleasant Anticipations

 Life is like the desert and it is a scary place that is full of wild beasts.
 It is a scary place because we can lose ourselves on the journey of it.
-As the caliph who needs the star and sun to be their compass in the desert journey, so we need a compass in the desert of life.
+As the caliph who needs the star and sun to be their compass in the desert journey, we need a compass in the desert of life.
 What is that?
 Jesus.
 Jesus is our compass in the desert of life.
 Why?
 He himself is there; indeed he defeated the temptations and for this reason, the angel ministered to him.
 As long as we stick to Jesus, we know the way and the goal, and we understand what is good and evil; he empowers us so that we can overcome temptations.
-Jesus’s power and his authority are greatest because as said in the first letter of Peter through the resurrection, Jesus Christ has gone into heaven and is at the right hand of God, with angels, authorities, and powers subject to him.
+Jesus’s power and His authority are greatest because as said in the first letter of Peter through the resurrection, Jesus Christ has gone into heaven and is at the right hand of God, with angels, authorities, and powers subject to him.
 These words create and confirm our self-confidence to be a follower of Jesus.

 The Jesus follower is legally started by baptism.
 Now, by it, Jesus becomes our conscience because he has lived in the heart and his spirit is within the soul.
 By his resurrection, conscience is a covenant made between God and man in spirit and in the flesh which is beyond the covenant of Noah.
 It is an everlasting covenant that is written in every heart who believes him.
 In love, God recalls this covenant through him.
 We need to keep this new covenant which is our compass in the journey of life.
 Jesus instructs us to do good, he guides us to do justice, and he teaches us his way through clear conscience.